cjekel/piecewise_linear_fit_py/README.rst

 Instead of using differential evolution, you can now use a multi-start gradient optimization with fitfast() function.
 You can specify the number of starting points to use.
-The default is 50.
-This means that a latin hyper cube sampling of 50 is used to run 50 L-BFGS-B optimizations.
+The default is 2.
+This means that a latin hyper cube sampling (space filling DOE) of 2 is used to run 2 L-BFGS-B optimizations.
 See `this example <https://github.com/cjekel/piecewise_linear_fit_py/blob/master/examples/sineWave_time_compare.py>`__ which runs fit() function, then runs the fitfast() to compare the runtime differences!